 - What if my student becomes ill while abroad?

-Students should contact the on-site academic dean or a faculty member.
+Students should contact the on-site faculty program leader.
 They will be in the best position to assist students and secure appropriate medical attention if needed.

 - How do we contact our student in case of emergency?